STORY for SCREENWRITING

 We teach this course in groups of up to 15 people.
-You can book as an individual for the group course, and production companies can block-book a dedicated class exclusively for their teams.
+You can book as an individual, or you can block-book a class for your team.
+We find that production companies enrol teams to unify their approach to telling dramatic stories.

 The course is suitable if you: